 Living History in St. Augustine

-How do you make more than 450 years of history come to life?
+How do you make more than 450 years of St. Augustine history come to life?
 Ask any one of our dedicated reenactors.

-Throughout the year, you’ll see them dressed in full traditional garb on days celebrating historic occasions, events and battles on the streets of St. Augustine.
+Throughout the year on the streets of St. Augustine, you’ll see actors dressed in full traditional garb to commemorate historic occasions, events and battles.
 These living history interpreters include The Men of Menendez (1565), Drake’s Men (1586), Searle’s Buccaneers (1668) and the St. Augustine Garrison (1740).
 Here's where you can catch them in the act.

-Militia Muster Experience free musket firing demonstrations from 9-11:30 a.m. at Fort Mose Historic State Park.
+1. Militia Muster Experience entails free musket firing demonstrations from 9-11:30 a.m. at Fort Mose Historic State Park.
 Youth are welcome to participate in Junior Militia training using handmade wooden toy muskets.
 This program is free.
-First Saturdays of every month.
+First Saturday of every month.

-Battle of Bloody Mose, an annual reenactment of the June 26, 1740, Battle of Bloody Mose provides visitors with an exciting look at the pivotal battle between the British under the command of Georgia’s James Oglethorpe and the Spanish militia, composed of former British slaves who had been granted their freedom by the Spanish.
+3. Battle of Bloody Mose is an annual reenactment of the June 26, 1740, Battle of Bloody Mose provides visitors with an exciting look at the pivotal battle between the British under the command of Georgia’s James Oglethorpe and the Spanish militia, composed of former British slaves who had been granted their freedom by the Spanish.
 Event scheduled in June.